nicklafferty/craftycody/content/crafts/review-citadel-paints.md

 That being said, $7.50 is steep for a small container of paint.
 I don't like paying that and it's difficult for me when the acrylics I get are $0.79 each and you get more paint.

-However, I liked the idea of a set because you get to try several types of paints and got a nice paintbrush that truly is ideal for painting minis.
+However, I liked the idea of a set because you get to try several types of paints, the cost per paint goes down, and you get a nice paintbrush that truly is ideal for painting minis.
 I bit the bullet and it arrived fairly quickly.

 ## Paints